-Importantly, there is little difference between the two targeted heuristics.
-Updating Degree slightly outperforms Static Degree although in most cases this is not statistically significant (only 4 and 10 FS agents exhibited differences at a 10% significance level with most showing a Z-Score less than 1.0).
-Given this, and the additional complexity and resource requirements for calculating the Updating Degree heuristic, Static Degree is likely sufficient in most cases.
+Most importantly, there is very little difference between the two targeted heuristics.
+Updating Degree slightly outperforms Static Degree but, given the additional complexity and resource requirements needed for calculating the Updating Degree heuristic, Static Degree would likely be sufficient in most cases.
 Having established the efficacy of the traditional heuristics, we now examine the effect of considering agent age using our new heuristic, LIFE-DEGREE.
 We begin by examining Static LIFE-DEGREE, contrasting this to Static Degree.
 Various weightings of LIFE-DEGREE were considered and the results are presented in Figure 3.
 The results of Static Degree have also been included for comparison.

 When given equal weighting between expected life and degree ( $\omega = 0.5$ ), LIFE-DEGREE performs markedly worse than Static Degree for nearly all numbers of fixed strategy agents.
 This is due to the fact that such a weighting is heavily biased to much younger agents.
 The range of possible ages is larger than that of degree and as such, even when normalised, age was found to be the primary selector.
-A weighting of 0.7 in favour of degree exhibits the same performance as Static Degree (within a 90% confidence interval).
-Further increasing the weighting offers no further improvement in performance, with $\omega = 0.9$ also performing the same as Static Degree.
-Additional weightings of 0.95 and 0.99 were also considered and similarly offered no improvements.
+As can be seen, this has similar performance to random placement and should be avoided.
+A weighting of 0.7 in favour of degree exhibits similar performance to Static Degree.
+Further increasing the weighting offers no further improvement in performance with $\omega = 0.9$ also performing the same as Static Degree.
+Additional weightings of 0.95 and 0.99 (asymptotically approaching pure degree) were also considered and similarly offered no improvements.